Who Has the Most Miss USAs?

 NOTES:

-This list does not take into account Miss USA ascensions to Miss Universe (which happened 9 times 1954, 1956, 1960, 1967, 1980, 1995, 1997, 2012, 2022) nor does it take into account dethronements (which happened 1 time 1957) so this list counts Marylands Leona Gage as the original winner of 1957.
+This list does not take into account Miss USA ascensions to Miss Universe (which happened 9 times 1954, 1956, 1960, 1967, 1980, 1995, 1997, 2012, 2022), neither does it take into account resignations (which happened 1 time - 2023) nor dethronements (which happened 1 time 1957) so this list counts Maryland s Leona Gage as the original winner of 1957.
 Sidenote: In 1954, this list also counts the original 1st runner up, Virginia's Ellen Whitehead who was later disqualified due to the discovery that she was underaged at age 16.
 1954 will be tabulated with: South Carolina as winner, Virginia as 1st runner up, New York as 2nd runner up, New York City, NY as 3rd runner up, Texas as 4th runner up and Illinois as 5th runner up.
-This list excludes Maryland 1954 though as a semifinalist since she did not advance to a top 6 position similarly to Miss Universe 1957 when Argentina was bumped up to top 15 after USA was disqualified.
+This list will also count 1954's delegates from Maryland and Montana as semifinalists.
+Maryland's 1954 delegate, Barbara Ann Eschenburg placed in the top 21 and competed in the final competition but was disqualified after the pageant concluded also for being underaged (age 16).
+Montana's 1954 delegate, Dawn Oney was also disqualified but after the pageant concluded when it was discovered that she was a divorced mother of a 3-year-old son.
+Women who have been married or have children can now compete in Miss USA as of 2023 after a rule change.
+The age range of contestants used to be 18 to 26 years of age which was upped to 27 in 2013 and 28 in 2018 but as of 2024, any adult woman who is of the ages 18 and above can now compete in Miss USA state pageants as of the 2024 season.
+Openly transgendered women have been allowed to compete since 2012 and so far, two openly transgendered delegates competed at the national level: Nevada's Kataluna Enriquez unplaced at Miss USA 2021 and Maryland's Bailey Anne Kennedy unplaced at Miss USA 2024.

-The Inherited Column indicates how many Miss USA crowns were inherited by a state due to a dethronement or a Miss Universe win.
+The Inherited Column indicates how many Miss USA crowns were inherited by a state due to a dethronement, resignation or a Miss Universe win.
 No successor was named when Miss USA won Miss Universe in 1954, 1956 and 1960.
 In 1957, Utah's Charlotte Sheffield inherited the Miss USA title after the original winner (Maryland's Mary Leona Gage) was dethroned for being a married mother of two who lied about her age.
-In 1967, Floridas Cheryl Ann Patton who was originally 2nd runner up accepted the Miss USA crown after Alabamas Sylvia Hitchcock won Miss Universe and Californias Susan Bradley who was 1st runner up declined the Miss USA title.
-Arizonas Jineane Ford succeeded South Carolinas Shawn Weatherly when she won Miss Universe 1980.
-New Yorks Shanna Moakler succeeded Texas Chelsi Smith when she won Miss Universe 1995.
-Idahos Brandi Sherwood succeeded Hawaiis Brook Lee when she won Miss Universe 1997 making Brandi the only woman in history to hold the titles of Miss USA (1997) and Miss Teen USA (1989).
-Marylands Nana Meriwether succeeded Rhode Islands Olivia Culpo when she won Miss Universe 2012.
+In 1967, Florida s Cheryl Ann Patton who was originally 2nd runner up accepted the Miss USA crown after Alabama s Sylvia Hitchcock won Miss Universe and California s Susan Bradley who was 1st runner up declined the Miss USA title.
+Arizona s Jineane Ford succeeded South Carolina s Shawn Weatherly when she won Miss Universe 1980.
+New York s Shanna Moakler succeeded Texas Chelsi Smith when she won Miss Universe 1995.
+Idaho s Brandi Sherwood succeeded Hawaii s Brook Lee when she won Miss Universe 1997 making Brandi the only woman in history to hold the titles of Miss USA (1997) and Miss Teen USA (1989).
+Maryland s Nana Meriwether succeeded Rhode Island s Olivia Culpo when she won Miss Universe 2012.
 North Carolina's Morgan Romano succeeded Texas' R'Bonney Gabriel when she won Miss Universe 2022.
+Utah's Noelia Voigt resigned as Miss USA 2023 on May 6, 2024 and was succeeded by 1st runner up, Hawaii's Savannah Gankiewicz on May 9, 2024 giving Hawaii one inherited Miss USA crown.

 Ties are broken if rankings are known.
 If not known, the more recent placements rank over those that have not placed as recently.
 Miss Memphis, TN 1954 will stay at 54th place and Miss Miami Beach, FL 1953 will stay at 55th place since cities other than the District of Columbia no longer compete at Miss USA.
 A thank you goes out to Michael Smith for your contribution.